-Tuitions costs for graduate courses are $500/credit ($1,500 per 3-credit course).
-The total cost of the 36-credit program is $18,000 which covers tuition and fees.
+Tuitions costs for graduate courses are $525/credit ($1,575 per 3-credit course).
+The total cost of the 36-credit Master of Arts in Education program is $18,900, which covers tuition and fees.
+Please note: The Transition to Teaching program is a 42-credit program, resulting in a total cost of $22,050.
 Many of our graduate students qualify for employer reimbursement, student loans, and payment plans.

 Our supportive financial aid office is dedicated to assisting you in finding additional sources of funding to help meet the costs of receiving a quality education.

 The following steps help you apply for financial aid.
 We strongly recommend you complete these steps in the order in which they are listed.

 - If you don't have one already, apply for a Department of Education PIN to be used as an online signature.
 Retain your PIN for use each year.

 - Fill out the Free Application for Federal Student Aid (FAFSA).
 Information from this application is used to determine if you're eligible to receive money from federal grant or loan programs.
 WLC's code is 014658.

 - Complete any documents you receive from the financial aid office, which are mailed to you upon electronic receipt of your FAFSA.

 Before an offer of financial aid is granted, Wisconsin Lutheran College requires your acceptance for admission.
 Your personal enrollment advisor simultaneously guides you through the financial aid and admission application process.

 All federal loans are disbursed through the Federal Direct Loan program sponsored by the U.S. Department of Education.
 You have the right to cancel or lower your loan at any time by contacting the WLC Financial Aid Office.